Pueblo Chile & Local Farm Stands

 In some places, the sight of falling leaves is synonymous with fall.
 In Pueblo, the savory aroma of roasting chilies signals summer’s end.
 Every year, thousands pay homage to Pueblo’s best-loved crop: green chilies, particularly Pueblo Chile.
 The event features live entertainment, street vendors, cooking competitions, and chilies, chilies, chilies!
 Held downtown along Union Avenue, the festival draws Pueblo residents as well as people from across the state and around the nation.

-Pueblo offers miles of trails for biking, hiking and exploring.
+Pueblo offers miles of trails for biking, hiking and exploring for all skill levels.
 Discover adventurous routes that will push the limits of any seasoned pro, leisure trails for family hiking and trails that reveal some of Southern Colorado's most spectacular mountain views.
+View favorite routes.